Bed Bath & Beyond warns about bankruptcy as sales slump

-NEW YORK (AP) — Struggling Bed Bath & Beyond warned on Thursday that the home goods retailer may need to file for bankruptcy as sales continue to drop and it struggles to attract shoppers.
+NEW YORK (AP) — Beleaguered Bed Bath & Beyond warned on Thursday that it may need to file for bankruptcy protection as it struggles to attract shoppers.

 “There is substantial doubt about the company’s ability to continue as a going concern,” the retailer said in a statement.

-The company’s assessment came as its dismal performance continued through the holiday season.
+The company’s assessment came as its dismal performance extended through the holiday season.

-The company’s recently-appointed CEO and president, Sue Gove, blamed the poor performance on inventory constraints and reduced credit limits that resulted in shortages of merchandise on the shelves.
+The company’s recently appointed CEO and president, Sue Gove, blamed the poor performance on inventory constraints and reduced credit limits that resulted in shortages of merchandise on store shelves.

 Mired in a prolonged sales slump, the company also announced back in August that it would revert to its original strategy of focusing on national brands, instead of pushing its own store labels.